Onur-Kose/Onur-Kose/README.md

 - 💬 Ask me about anything related to .NET, React, and web development.
 - 📫 How to reach me: https://www.linkedin.com/in/onur-/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to explore new cultures through travel.

-###

-<p align="left">Passionate about crafting web solutions that elevate user experiences, I specialize in .NET, React, HTML, CSS, JavaScript, and SQL.
-With a keen eye for detail and a relentless drive for perfection, I'm constantly exploring new technologies to stay at the forefront of web development.</p>
+Passionate about crafting web solutions that elevate user experiences, I specialize in .NET, React, HTML, CSS, JavaScript, and SQL.
+With a keen eye for detail and a relentless drive for perfection, I'm constantly exploring new technologies to stay at the forefront of web development.

-###

 <div align="left">
   <a href="https://www.linkedin.com/in/onur-/" target="_blank">